Revenue Churn: A Comprehensive Guide for SaaS

 For example, if you started last month with $100,000 in recurring revenue and lost $10,000 due to cancellations, your gross revenue churn rate would be 10%.
 This calculation provides a clear picture of the direct impact of customer losses.
 For more details on calculating churn and other key metrics, check out the HubiFi blog for additional resources.

-Net Revenue Churn Rate Formula
+Net Revenue Churn Formula

 Net revenue churn provides a more nuanced view.
 It factors in any new revenue generated from existing customers, such as upgrades or add-ons, alongside the revenue lost from churned customers.
 This gives you a more complete picture of your revenue growth within your existing customer base.